Reverse Shoulder Arthroplasty

 Humeral Head Dislocation

-Regardless of which surgical approach has been used, the humeral head is dislocated by adducting and externally rotating the arm while pushing the elbow upward and forward.[29]
+Regardless of the surgical approach, the humeral head is dislocated by adducting and externally rotating the arm while pushing the elbow upward and forward.[29]
 Anterior and inferior osteophytes are removed from the proximal humerus to identify the level of humeral resection and the anatomical neck.

 Humeral Preparation

 The humeral head is resected slightly below the greater tuberosity tip.
-Intra medullary or extramedullary guide can guide the humeral head resection depending on the surgeon's preference.
+Intramedullary or extramedullary guides can guide the humeral head resection depending on the surgeon's preference.
 Resection guides are specific for each prosthesis type and have different resection angles.
 The humeral head is usually resected at about 30 degrees of retroversion.
-The forearm axis with the elbow flexed in 90 degrees is used as a reference axis for retroversion.[29]
-The humeral canal is reamed using different reamer sizes then prepared by humeral stem broaches.
+The forearm axis with the elbow flexed at 90 degrees is used as a reference axis for retroversion.[29]
+The humeral canal is reamed using different reamer sizes and then prepared by humeral stem broaches.
 A version rod could be attached to the broach handle to monitor the version during humerus preparation.
-Two types of humeral stems are available for use, whether press-fit cementless stem or cemented stem.
+Two types of humeral stems are available, whether press-fit cementless or cemented.
 The size of the press-fit cementless stem is equal to the size of the final humeral broach size.
-For the cemented stem, the size is smaller by 2 mm compared to the final broach size to allow space for the cement around the stem.
+The cemented stem size is smaller by 2 mm compared to the final broach size, allowing space for the cement around the stem.

 Glenoid Exposure

 The subscapularis muscle is released and retracted medially by a glenoid retractor to expose the glenoid.
-For full glenoid exposure, the labarum is excised from all around the glenoid.
-Diathermy tip is used to identify the anterior bony margin of the glenoid (position at 5 o’clock in right shoulder and 7 o’clock in left shoulder).
+The labarum is excised from all around the glenoid for full glenoid exposure.
+The Diathermy tip is used to identify the anterior bony margin of the glenoid (position at 5 o’clock on the right shoulder and 7 o’clock on the left shoulder).
 The glenoid's bony margins are adequately exposed and examined to address any bony deficit in the glenoid before seating the base plate.
-Glenoid bony defects less than 25 degrees can be managed by eccentric reaming and bone graft.
-For example, if there is a bone loss from the superior glenoid, the upward tilt of the glenoid component is avoided by reaming inferiorly and superior bone graft insertion to maintain the desired inferior tilt of 10 degrees.
+Eccentric reaming and bone graft can manage glenoid bony defects under 25 degrees.
+For example, suppose there is bone loss from the superior glenoid.
+In that case, the upward tilt of the glenoid component is avoided by reaming inferiorly and superior bone graft insertion to maintain the desired inferior tilt of 10 degrees.
 Glenoid bony defect larger than 25 degrees requires a patient-specific graft prepared using preoperative 3D planning software.

 Glenoid Preparation

-It is important to identify the lower glenoid rim for proper base plate seating.
-Inferiorly placed a base plate with 10 degrees inferior tilt shown to reduce the base plate failure.[33]
+Identifying the lower glenoid rim for proper base plate seating is important.
+Inferiorly placed base plate with 10 degrees inferior tilt was shown to reduce the base plate failure.[33]
 A central pilot wire is inserted to guide the glenoid reamer.
 The glenoid reamer is applied along the guidewire to prepare the glenoid surface and expose the subchondral bone for adequate seating of the base plate.
 Glenoid reaming could be performed at 0 or 10 degrees of inferior tilt.
-An inferiorly tilted position for the glenoid component increases the deltoid muscle tension due to inferior displacement of the humerus, reduce early glenoid failure but does not reduce the incidence of scapular notching.[33][34]
+An inferiorly tilted position for the glenoid component increases the deltoid muscle tension due to inferior displacement of the humerus and reduces early glenoid failure.
+Still, it does not reduce the incidence of scapular notching.[33][34]
 The pilot wire is then removed from the glenoid.
 The base plate holder is used to apply for the glenoid plate, and it is flushed to the bone.
 The base is compressed to the exposed glenoid subchondral bone by the central screw.
 Superior and inferior screws aiming for dense bone are inserted to secure the base plate and reduce the micromotion at the plate-bone interface.

 Glenosphere Trial and Offset Selection

-Lateralized and eccentric glenosphere in the modern prosthesis designs reduce the scapular notching and allow a better range of motion without bony impingement.[35]
-Different glenosphere sizes (32 to 42 mm) are available depending on the prosthesis type.
-Glenosphere trial is used to determine the suitable diameter size, offset, and eccentricity direction.
-The suitable glenosphere should allow enough separation from the scapular pillar anteriorly, posteriorly, and inferiorly as well as free humeral component movement without superior impingement.
-The 36 mm glenosphere size is commonly used for female patients and 40 mm for male patients.
+Lateralized and eccentric glenosphere in modern prosthesis designs reduces the scapular notching and allows a better range of motion without bony impingement.[35]
+Depending on the prosthesis type, different geosphere sizes (32 to 42 mm) are available.
+A glenosphere trial determines the suitable diameter size, offset, and eccentricity direction.
+The suitable glenosphere should allow enough separation from the scapular pillar anteriorly, posteriorly, and inferiorly and free humeral component movement without superior impingement.
+The 36 mm glenosphere size is commonly used for female and 40 mm for male patients.
 Trials with different lateral offsets and eccentricities can be carried out to find adequate soft tissue tension.
 Proper soft tissue tension is necessary for prosthesis stability and deltoid muscle function after RTSA.[36]

 Humeral Tray and Polyethylene Insert Trial

 The humeral tray and polyethylene insert trials are mounted onto the stem trial, and the prosthesis trial is reduced and checked.
 Different tray and insert heights can be tried to achieve the optimal range of motion, soft tissue tension, and stability.
 The deltoid muscle, conjoint tendon, and triceps muscle tension are tested to ensure proper soft tissue tension.
 Joint stability in all directions without impingement is checked at this stage.
-If there is excessive soft tissue tension or the prosthesis trial cannot be reduced, the proximal humerus can be resected into a lower level.
+The proximal humerus can be resected into a lower level if excessive soft tissue tension or the prosthesis trial cannot be reduced.

 Definitive Prosthesis

 Once all components are confirmed and checked, trial components are removed, and the definitive components are prepared for use.
 The glenosphere is implanted first while there is more space, followed by implanting the humeral stem (cemented or cementless).
 If a cemented stem is to be used, antibiotic-loaded cement is recommended.
-A cement restrictor is inserted then the humeral canal is washed and kept dry prior to cementing.
+A cement restrictor is inserted, and the humeral canal is washed and dried before cementing.
 Once the stem is secured, the humeral cup is mounted onto the humeral stem, followed by the polyethylene insert on top.
 The prosthesis is reduced, and a final check is carried out for stability and soft tissue tension.
 The wound is then washed out with normal saline.

 Subscapularis Muscles Repair and Wound Closure

-It is still controversial whether to repair subscapularis muscle or not during RTSA.
+It is still controversial whether to repair the subscapularis muscle during RTSA.
 Some published evidence indicates increased shoulder internal rotation after subscapularis muscle repair.[16][37]
-However, subscapularis muscle repair showed no difference in shoulder instability in several studies.[38][39][40]
-If the subscapularis muscle has been found of good soft tissue quality, the surgeon may decide to repair it or not.
+However, several studies showed no difference in shoulder instability in subscapularis muscle repair.[38][39][40]
+If the subscapularis muscle is of good soft tissue quality, the surgeon may decide whether to repair it.

 Post-operative Care

-The operated shoulder is immobilized in a board arm sling after the surgery for two weeks.
-Arm external rotation beyond the neutral level is avoided for the first four weeks.
+The operated shoulder is immobilized in a board arm sling after the surgery for 2 weeks.
+The external rotation beyond the neutral level of the arm is avoided for the first 4 weeks.
 Pendulum shoulder exercises and elbow movement can start early.
-Post-operative X-rays are obtained to check the prothesis components, anchoring screws, and the bone of the humerus and glenoid.
-A regular follow-up should be organized starting from two weeks after the surgery to check the surgical wound and exclude any complications.
+Post-operative X-rays are obtained to check the prosthesis components, anchoring screws, and the bone of the humerus and glenoid.
+Regular follow-up should be organized, starting 2 weeks after the surgery, to check the surgical wound and exclude any complications.

 Stemless Humeral Component

-The stemless humeral component is also known as the canal sparing humeral component.
+The stemless humeral component is also known as the canal-sparing humeral component.
 The canal-sparing component is especially useful for patients who have a humeral deformity.
-The stemless humeral component preserves the bony stock of proximal humerus in case it is needed for future secondary revision procedures.[41]
-The use of humeral stemless components has been reported to reduce the operative time and blood loss in ATSA.[42]
+The stemless humeral component preserves the bony stock of the proximal humerus if it is needed for future secondary revision procedures.[41]
+Humeral stemless components have been reported to reduce operative time and blood loss in anatomical total shoulder arthroplasty.[42]
 Midterm follow-up results for RTSA with the stemless humeral components are promising, with no reported component loosening.[41][43]

 Preoperative 3D Planning Software

 Digital software is a new development to allow virtual RTSA preoperative planning.
 This software creates a 3D virtual shoulder model from the shoulder 3D CT scan.
-It enables the surgeon to navigate the shoulder, identify any bony loss and plan for different components size, glenoid component tilt, and humeral component version.[44]
-3D preoperative planning is particularly beneficial to prepare patient-specific grafts for complex glenoid bone defects.
+It enables the surgeon to navigate the shoulder, identify bony loss, and plan for different component sizes, glenoid component tilt, and humeral component versions.[44]
+3D preoperative planning is particularly beneficial for preparing patient-specific grafts for complex glenoid bone defects.

 Complications